Old favorites. New pals. Lots of Chandra in your face everywhere. That can only mean one thing: it's time for Core Set 2020!

 Now it's time to look ahead and prepare for the event.
 While you will be building your deck for the event with cards you're given when you get there, there's plenty to do besides just that.

-Be sure to pack all the supplies you will need during your adventure!
+Be sure to pack all the supplies you will need for this journey.
 For example, you may still want to bring a Standard deck to play for fun between rounds, a trade binder, pen and paper to keep track of life, and even a water bottle.

-A Prerelease event tends to take about 4 to 5 hours, so make sure to set aside enough time for the entire event.
-And you're going to need some fuel with all of that battling, so you may want to bring something like a granola bar or apple as well to snack on.
-(You may want to check with the store as well; they might even sell some food there!)
+A Prerelease event tends to take about 4–5 hours, so make sure to set aside enough time for the entire event.
+And you're going to need some fuel with all of that battling, so you may want to bring something like a protein bar, apple (so appropriate—they have cores!), or other snack.

 Okay now, let's see.
 You have a store selected on your map, and you've filled your pack with everything you'll need.
-You've even read through the recent Magic Story, so you're up to date on what the deal with Nicol Bolas is.
-And, of course, you've taken a look at all the awesome cards in the Core Set 2019 Card Image Gallery.
+And, of course, you've taken a look at all the awesome cards in the Core Set 2020 Card Image Gallery.
 Perhaps, if you were curious what a tournament might be like, you might have checked out my article conveniently titled "Your First Tournament."

 You're all set!
 Now it's time to actually go and open up some of those cards!